ArjunJadeja/arjunjadeja.github.io/_posts/2024-08-03-data-serialization-and-deserialization.md

 2. **Extra work internally:** Maintaining compatibility between versions of serializable classes requires additional efforts and consideration.
 3. **No need for it:** Not all objects need to be transferred or stored as data.
 For example, objects like `Thread`, which are tied to the JVM, or objects that represent system resources, are not meaningful to serialize.

+To summarize, Serialization / Deserialization is the process of transferring / copying / replicating the state of data from one place to another.
+This could be from server to frontend, from one location to another using cables, or between different applications or systems.

 That's it.
 Thanks for Reading!
 This is my first blog post converted from my notes, I would highly appreciate the feedback.
 I've tried to simplify the topic for better understanding.